Fashion / Style

 Clothing The Gaps

 Producing merch with a meaning and encouraging folks to wear their values on their tee.
-Clothing The Gaps aims to influence and unite people through fashion and causes so that Aboriginal people and Communities can thrive.
-The label, which is profit for purpose-driven, is managed by health professionals who support Victorian Aboriginal health promotion and education programs with 100 per cent of its profits.
+Clothing The Gaps advocates through fashion and activism for well-being of First Nations Communities.
+The profit for purpose label is managed by health professionals who support Victorian Aboriginal health promotion and education programs.
+100% of the profits drive the cause highlighted by the label.

 Liandra Swim

-We first discovered Liandra Swim at AAFW 2021, where Indigenous designer Liandra Gaykamangu sent models down the runway clad in vibrant, streamlined silhouettes with dreamy cover ups floating over top.
-Gaykamangu originates from Australia’s Arnhem Land, and in her modern, flattering swim cuts, often translates dot art onto prints, honouring her heritage.
+We first discovered Liandra Swim at AAFW 2021.
+Indigenous designer Liandra Gaykamangu sent models down the runway clad in vibrant, streamlined silhouettes layered with dreamy cover ups.
+Gaykamangu originates from Australia’s Arnhem Land, and in her modern, flattering swim cuts, often translates dot art onto prints in honour of her heritage.

 Haus of Dizzy